antoshens/DatingApp/README.md

 The app consists of 2 solution (instances) that are deployed separatelly.
 First and main one is *DatingApp.API* solution which takes and HTTPS/HTTPS requests from the client (PWA app - TBD) and applies business logic and communicates with the DB instanse.
+The service is based on .NET Core 6 WepAPI.
+The service builds on an n-layer architecture and used a DDD approach.
+It contains different projects to implements ADL layer, Domain (Business) layer, Infrastructure project that contains base interfaces and classes that are used across solution and DI container.

 Also, the repo has another soultion *PhotoService*.
 Which is another service that stands only for saving user photos into photo cloud provider (_Cloudinary_ in this case).